Residential summer schools

-Places will be allocated to Year 12 students from currently under-represented groups in higher education who attend a state school or college in England, Scotland and Wales.
+Places will be allocated to Year 12 students from currently under-represented groups in higher education who attend a state school or college in the United Kingdom.

 To apply for the summer schools, students must meet at least one of the criteria below.

 - From a family where parents/carers have not attended university in the UK

 - Students from Low Participation Neighbourhoods (LPNs, defined as POLAR4 Quintiles 1 and 2 by OfS*)